Eenie Meenie

 "Eenie Meenie" is a song by American-Jamaican singer Sean Kingston and Canadian singer Justin Bieber.
-The song was written by both Kingston and Bieber along with Carlos Battey, Steven Battey, Marcos Palacios and Ernest Clark and Benny Blanco and was produced by the latter.
-It was originally released as the first single from Kingston's third studio album Back 2 Life on March 23, 2010, but was taken off for unknown reasons.
+The song was written by both Kingston and Bieber along with Carlos Battey, Steven Battey, Marcos Palacios and Ernest Clark and Benny Blanco and was produced by Yektro and Benny Blanco.
+It was originally released as the first single from Kingston's third studio album Back 2 Life on March 15, 2010, but was taken off for unknown reasons.
 However, it is included on Bieber's first studio album My World 2.0.
 The song, a dance-pop number with Kingston's reggae influences and Bieber's R&B vocals, is lyrically about an indecisive lover.

 The song reached the top ten in the United Kingdom and New Zealand, and the top twenty in Australia, Canada, Ireland and the United States.
 The accompanying music video features Kingston and Bieber at a pool party at a condo, being pursued by the same girl.